 GREEN SHEET.
 The list of bills eligible for action by the Senate Rules Committee.
-Green sheet bills can be placed directly on the floor calendar if approved by a majority of the members of the Senate Rules Committee.
-Similar to the House Rules Consideration Calendar.
+Green sheet bills can be placed directly on the second or third reading calendar, if approved by a majority of the members of the Senate Rules Committee.
+Equivalent to the House Rules Consideration list.